August 1, 1930– Lionel Bart:

 All that success and all that money, yet personal happiness eluded Bart.
 He had just one steady boyfriend, then a series of hook-ups, but he did not publicly come out of the closet until 1971, four years after homosexuality was decriminalized in England.

 In 1962, he wrote another musical Blitz!, based on his own wartime childhood in London.
-It had an 18-month run, but Blitz!
-And his next musical Maggie May (1964) never came close to the success of Oliver!.
+It had an 18-month run.
+His next musical Maggie May (1964) never came close to the success of Oliver!.

-Oliver! was made in to a hit film in 1967, winning six Academy Awards, including Best Picture, Best Director for Carol Reed and Best Score for Bart.
+Oliver! was made in to a hit film in 1967, winning six Academy Awards, including Best Picture and Best Score for Bart.
 Hollywood was impressed, and he began to compose music for films, but in Los Angeles his inspiration deserted him.
 Bart gained a bad reputation, making ridiculous demands like having a giant teddy bear travel in the front seat of his chauffeur-driven automobile.

 He returned to London to discover that his new 21-year-old boyfriend had stolen his all possessions including clocks, paintings and antiques.
 Bart was devastated by the betrayal.
 He sold the Fun Palace and moved to a small house.